 2 two-year positions offering leadership opportunities within the Intellectual Property Law Section.

-Summer fellowship through The New York Bar Foundation, created and funded by the Intellectual Property Law Section.
+Scholarship established by The New York Bar Foundation through a gift from the Intellectual Property Law Section.

 Resources for Intellectual Property Lawyers During COVID-19